jsgf/tupleops/README.md

 - split
 - index

-These operations are implemented via traits implemented for tuples up to a limit of 16 - the implementations are O(N^2), so it's worth bounding the tuple size to keep compilation time under control.
+The implementations are O(N^2) in the number of tuple elements.
+By default they're implemented for up to 16 elements, but the additional
+- tuple_20
+- tuple_24
+- tuple_28
+- tuple_32

+features allow the traits to be implemnented for more elements.